codereme/frontend-mentor-js-solutions/README.md

 ## What I learned

-- Adaptive image cropping: Using image container `height` and blog image `object=fit: cover` to show different image sections - a cropped portion on mobile vs. the complete image on desktop.
+- Adaptive image cropping: Using image container `height` and blog image `object-fit: cover` to show different image sections - a cropped portion on mobile vs. the complete image on desktop.

 ```css
 .img-container {